 Even though I'm sure this is partly eye-roll inducing, since it's probably something your mother tells you to do, sometimes mama is definitely right.
 While it's easy to scoff at a task so simple, making the bed can seriously change your whole mood.
 After a bad day where nothing went right and I'm exhausted, at the very least I managed to do that easy task of making my room look and feel more put together.

 At least I managed to accomplish this task, and sometimes that's enough to make the day feel more successful.

-There is nothing worse than coming home to an unkempt house.
+There is nothing worse than constantly being in or coming back to an unkempt house.
 It just feels icky, and I'm not even a clean freak.
 However, the simple act of making my bed helps me be more productive.
-I've noticed that the mornings when I make the bed I am more likely to actually hang my towel up instead of draping it over the door knob or leaving it on the floor.
+I've noticed that the mornings when I make the bed, I am more likely to actually hang my towel up instead of draping it over the doorknob or leaving it on the floor.
 My dishes magically find their way to the dishwasher instead of the sink.
 In short, my whole apartment benefits just by focusing on one manageable task.